 NASCAR America presents the Motorsports Hour at 5 p.m.
 ET

-This week’s episode of NASCAR America presents the Motorsports Hour airs from 5-6 p.m.
-ET on NBCSN.
+NASCAR America presents the Motorsports Hour, which airs from 5-6 p.m.
+ET on NBCSN and will preview all the racing this weekend, including Cup in Michigan and IndyCar in Texas.

 Scroll to continue with content